 - equipment involved or any identifying marks etc. that may help identification

 - if a notified body is involved, state which one

 - your contact details

 - any other action you are taking or persons you have informed

 If you wish to report an issue please use the following email address:

-OPS&S has produced a collection of documents containing guidance on regulation relating to each type of equipment
+Safety & Standards has produced a collection of documents containing guidance on regulation relating to each type of equipment